devbender/dump1090-ipfs-pubsub/README.md

 ```
 TOPICS = []
 ```
-More than one can be specified if you wish to publish to more than one IATA code at the time for airports that are relatively close, for example MIA an FLL that are 20 miles apart:
+More than one topic can be specified if you wish to publish to more than one IATA code at the time for airports that are relatively close, for example MIA an FLL that are 20 miles apart:
 ```
 TOPICS = ['ADSB-MIA', 'ADSB-FLL']
 ```